 Unified Memory vs. RAM:

-The unified memory is similar to RAM but has only one memory location.
-So there is no problem with that.
-However, there is another confusion related to this.
-If we talk about unified memory, it means all the RAMs' total storage space is available in one location.
-So it has some similarities with RAMs but also some differences.
+The unified memory is similar to RAM but with only one memory location, eliminating the need to worry about separate locations.
+However, this concept is often confused with the total storage space of all RAMs being available in one location, which shares some similarities with RAMs but also has some differences.

 Similarities: